JDems/Pandas-Challenge/README.md

 Budget Impact on Academic Achievement:

 Lower per student budgets are associated with higher academic performance.
 This could suggest that efficient allocation of resources directly contributes to improved student outcomes.

+I used Google & ChatGPT fpr help on the syntax for a lot of this.
+I'm still learning and new and the internet helps out so much with this.
+I've used a tutor for this homework and the homeworks and google for help as well.